joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/printing-a-page.md

 </div>

-To clear a PrintJob object’s properties for any reason, set the PrintJob variable to `null` (as in `myPrintJob = null`).
+To clear a PrintJob object's properties for any reason, set the PrintJob variable to `null` (as in `myPrintJob = null`).

 </div>